CSCfi/csc-user-guide/docs/data/sensitive-data/intro.md

 **Data Processing Agreement (DPA)**: a data processing agreement (DPA) is a contract between the Data Controller and the Data Processor.
 It regulates the particularities of data processing – such as its scope and purpose – as well as the relationship between the controller and the processor: [CSC General terms of use](https://research.csc.fi/general-terms-of-use) and [CSC Data Processing Agreement](https://research.csc.fi/data-processing-agreement).

+**Multi-factor Authentication**: When you log in to the SD Desktop service, next to authenticating by providing a username and password, you need to go through an extra verification step.
+In this way, your account is more secure.
+The extra verification step is called:"Two-Step Verification" or "Multifactor Authentication", because you are proving your identity via a different method.
+In this case, you need to type in a one time code (6-digits) obtaned by opening a mobile app on your phone.
+The code is unique and valid for a limited amount of time.

 **Object**: is the technical name for a file stored in a cloud object storage like Allas (or uploaded to CSC via SD Connect).
 This definition underlines that files stored in SD Connect /  Allas can not be directly modified unless transferred or copied into a computing environment.
 Still, they can be accessed in read-only mode from a cloud computing environment (e.g. SD Desktop).

 **Project Identifier**: it is a synonym of CSC Project ID when using the command-line tool.
 In the SD Connect user interface is displayed under User Information> Project usage and displayed as a series of 32 numbers and letters: e.g. AUTH_3a66dbf90b2940dc9c651362af595b23.